 |Third-party funded cases||0|

-The following year, French arbitrator and academic Laurent Aynès was brought in to lead the practice.
-In 2017, he was joined by Carine Dupeyron, who also sits as arbitrator and had previously worked at international firms in New York and Singapore.
+In 2014, French arbitrator and academic Laurent Aynès was brought in to lead the practice.
+Three years later, he was joined by Carine Dupeyron, who also sits as arbitrator and had previously worked at international firms in New York and Singapore.

 Who uses it?

-It is used by a host of elite French corporations including a subsidiary of telecoms group Orange, which it represented in disputes worth several billion.
-Other French customers include defence contractor Naval Group, luxury fashion company Lanvin and state-owned company ODAS, which develops exports in defence, security and technology.
+It is used by a host of elite French corporations including a subsidiary of telecoms group Orange, which it has represented in disputes worth several billion dollars.
+Other French customers include defence contractor Naval Group; luxury fashion company Lanvin; and state-owned company ODAS, which develops exports in defence, security and technology.

-Darrois Villey defended a defunct subsidiary of French energy group Total against a US$22.4 billion UNCITRAL claim brought by two Russian provinces.
-Working with its former partners de Boisséson and Duprey at Linklaters, the firm secured a complete dismissal of the claim in 2017.
+It defended a defunct subsidiary of French energy group Total against a US$22.4 billion UNCITRAL claim brought by two Russian provinces.
+Working with Linklaters, the firm secured a complete dismissal of the claim in 2017.